-You might want to look in an area with higher affordability if you want to buy your first home.
-High homeownership affordability means that prices are usually lower.
-This means that you might have an easier time qualifying for a loan.
+You might want to look in an area with higher affordability if you’re buying your first home.
+High homeownership affordability means that prices are usually lower, and that you might have an easier time qualifying for a loan.

-Landlords need to carefully consider rental affordability when they invest.
-If you buy in an area with high rental affordability, you’ll have more tenant applications to choose from.
-However, you’ll usually net less money in rent.
+Landlords need to carefully consider rental affordability when making a real estate investment, and purchasing land and a building.
+If you buy in an area with high rental affordability, you’ll have more tenant applications to choose from, but you’ll usually net less money in rent.
 If you buy in an area with low affordability, you can charge more for rent – if you can find a tenant.

-Home price is incredibly important for both investors and primary residence home buyers.
+Home price is essential for both investors and primary residence home buyers.
 As an investor, you should only buy homes in areas with increasing price values.
 Look at your finances and the monthly payment that you’ll need to cover.
-If you can’t comfortably afford a home in the area you’re looking, you may want to search in a more affordable ZIP code.
+If you can’t comfortably afford a home in the area you’re looking in, you may want to search in a more affordable ZIP code.